 Alternatively you can buy a cheap UK phone at any provider such as Vodafone.
 It’s very useful to have a local UK number for calling.
 Once you purchase the phone you can sign up for a pay as you go or month to month plan.
 I recommend a month to month plan that rolls over each month.
 You’ll need a UK debit card to set this up.
 Every business you interact with will ask for a phone number.
 I’ve had follow up texts from HM Passport office as well as the local butcher!

 Cost of Living

 My unscientific approach is this.
 Expect to pay a pound for what you’re used to paying a dollar for.
 In other words about a third more.
 Currently the pound is 1.30 to US 1.00.
 To check daily rates, google “pound to dollar”.

 Most prices are quoted with VAT or Value Added Tax (if applicable) included.
-Which means what you see is what you pay, you won’t be paying additional tax on top of the price quoted whether on a menu or price tag.
+Which means, what you see is what you pay.
+You don’t pay additional tax on top of the price quoted whether on a menu or price tag.

-As in the US, the cost to eat out as well as other costs of living will vary according to regions, with London and the southeast taking the biggest chunk out of your wallet.
+As in the US, the cost to eat out as well as other costs of living will vary widely according to regions, with London and the southeast taking the biggest chunk out of your wallet.
 The current economy in Great Britain mirrors that of the US.
 Costs of living are moving up, unemployment is staying low and housing is taking a bigger chunk out of the middle income household budget.

 Unless you’re a British citizen you won’t be able to work unless you have an offer of employment from a UK employer and pursue the relevant work permit.
 If you’re married to a UK citizen and obtain a Spouse visa you’ll be allowed to work.
 Check out other visa options that will enable you to get a job.